ragaoua/ragaoua.github.io/README.md

 This will spawn a container named "jekyll-ragaoua-github-io" that'll run a Jekyll server, and will take a few seconds the first time it's run as it needs to install gems dependencies.

+The container bind its local "/var/jekyll" directory to the host's "./jekyll" directory to access the jekyll site.
-The container uses a volume named "jekyll-ragaoua-github-io-bundler" to persist gems installed though Bundler so that next time it is run, it won't go through the initial gem installation again.
+The gem/Bundler dependencies are persisted inside the "./jekyll/vendor" directory, so that next time it is run, it won't go through the initial gem installation again.

 The `--rm` flag is here to make sure the container is destroyed when stopped so that it doesn't stay around for too long.